Dillon vs. Perez

-Supervisor Dillon is being challenged by former Farm Bureau President Cio Perez for her seat on the board.
-Where business-centric Sup.
-Mark Luce, in 2016, was successfully challenged by development interests for his flirtation with the idea of banning further wineries in the AP, the conservation-minded Sup.
+Supervisor Dillon is being challenged by former Farm Bureau Board Member Cio Perez for her seat on the board.
+In 2016, Sup.
+Mark Luce was successfully challenged from the right by development interests over his flirtation with the idea of banning further wineries in the AP.
+Now Sup.
 Dillon is being challenged from the left for not making an effort to deal with the urbanizing forces that Sup.
 Luce had recognized.
 Both Sups.
-Dillon and Luce, each nitty-gritty policy wonks, have honestly sought solutions with a nod to both conservationists and developers.
+Dillon and Luce, each nitty-gritty policy wonks, have honestly sought compromises with a nod to both conservationists and developers.
 Unfortunately, in this age of developer supremacy (from the President on down!) which pushes for ever more profitable uses of our natural resources and rural heritage, communities throughout the county have been forced to rise in grass-roots efforts to counter the threat.
 And they need an advocate on the board for their interests.

 But right now, seeing equivocating decisions that tout preservationist bona fides while supporting more development, that's a big if.
 Unfortunately, needing developer support to fend off a challenge from a more staunchly preservationist on the left will make her future support of conservation issues even less likely.